-Given that Westlands Water District and certain other agriculture districts have declined to participate in the WaterFix project, we are supportive of a lower-cost, scaled-down, and staged project that is consistent with the existing environmental impact reports and other administrative proceedings.
-We support considering an approach that incorporates the following in the first stage of the project:
+Given that Westlands Water District and certain other agriculture districts have declined to participate in the WaterFix project, we are supportive of a lower-cost, scaled-down, project relative to the previously planned California WaterFix.
+Other than one tunnel instead of two which is mandatory, we support considering an approach that incorporates the following objectives:

-- a) One tunnel instead of the two tunnels; - b) A reduced intake volume from the original 9,000 cubic feet per second; - c) A reduced number of intakes on the Sacramento River; - d) A project that incorporates and ensures less impacts on fisheries and the environment relative to current operations; and - e) Allows Santa Clara Valley Water District elected officials to be actively involved as leaders in the governance of the WaterFix project to ensure the project is implemented appropriately and to prevent any Southern California water grab.
+- a.
+A reduced intake volume from the original 9,000 cubic feet per second; and - b.
+A reduced number of intakes on the Sacramento River; and - c.
+A project that incorporates and ensures less impacts on fisheries and the environment relative to current operations; and - d.
+Allows Valley Water elected officials to be actively involved as leaders in the governance of the Governor's Proposed Project to ensure the project is implemented appropriately and to prevent any Southern California or big agriculture water grab.

-Any changes to the project that diverge from this principle must be brought before the board before any final agreement is announced.
+Any changes to the Governor's Proposed Project that diverge from this principle must be brought before the board before any final agreement is announced.

-Guiding Principle #4- As water is a human right, we must make investments to make sure our water supply meets future needs at a cost affordable by everyone
+Guiding Principle #4 - As water is a human right, we must make investments to make sure our water supply meets future needs at a cost affordable by everyone.

-Our District believes in an "all-of-the-above approach" to water supply.
+Valley Water believes in an "all-of-the-above approach" to water supply.
 We have significant ongoing investments in water conservation.
-We are looking seriously at highly purified (drinkable) water, recycled water, storm water capture, rain water capture, grey water usage, etc. We take into account the importance of local supplies and resiliency.
+We are looking seriously at highly purified (drinkable) water, recycled water, storm water capture, rainwater capture, grey water usage, etc. We take into account the importance of local supplies and resiliency.

-At the same time, the cost of water is an important consideration to our ratepayers and we believe that water is a basic human right.
-Of the options that produce a significant quantity of supply, our imported supply is the lowest cost per unit source available to the District, and a staged WaterFix project could help stabilize the increasing cost of our overall supply portfolio.
-The cost of water is a social justice issue; the WaterFix project would help keep down the cost of our water supply portfolio and make safe, clean water more affordable.
+At the same time, the cost of water is an important consideration to our rate payers and we believe that water is a basic human right.
+Of the options that produce a significant quantity of supply, our imported supply is the lowest cost per unit source available to Valley Water, and the Governor's Proposed Project could help stabilize the increasing cost of our overall supply portfolio.
+The cost of water is a social justice issue; the Governor's Proposed Project would help keep down the cost of our water supply portfolio and make safe, clean water more affordable.

-Consistent with this principle, our support of the WaterFix is conditioned on the per acre-foot cost remaining similar to current estimates.
+Consistent with this principle, our support of the Governor's Proposed Project is conditioned on the per acre-foot cost remaining similar to the prior estimates of per acre-foot cost for the California WaterFix, adjusted for the loss of scale inherent in one tunnel.